niko/goconfd/README.md

 Blocking requests
 -----------------

 Issuing a GET or POST request with a @wait@ query parameter makes goconfd block the request until it is unblocked by a PUT request to the corresponding URL.
 The idea is that you write a start/stop script for your service that configures and starts the service.
-Then it ussues a blocking request.
+Then it issues a blocking request.
 When the request is returned, the process told to reload the new configuration.

 Redirecting to a central goconfd instance (experimental)
 -----------------------------------------